djsuperchief/Kyameru/site/src/index.md

 ## Kyameru

 Kyameru is a processing engine built with heavy inspiration from Apache Camel.
 The general idea is that you have a "bucket" of ready made components that you can use in a processing chain for any incoming data.
 You have a FROM component that starts the chain of events.
-Processing components that typically you build to process the data and then TO components to send the data to something.
+Processors that typically you build to process the data and then TO components to send the data to something.

 ## Get Started